Economics of the Blockchain, Cryptocurrencies and Crypto Tokens

 With Joshua Gans

 We rely on economic theory to discuss how blockchain technology will shape the rate and direction of innovation.
 We identify two key costs affected by the technology: 1) the cost of verification; and 2) the cost of networking.
 The first cost relates to the ability to cheaply verify the attributes of a transaction.
-The second one to the ability to bootstrap a marketplace without the need of a traditional intermediary: When combined with a native token (as in Bitcoin and Ethereum), a blockchain allows a decentralized network of economic agents to agree, at regular intervals, about the true state of shared data.
-This shared data can represent exchanges of currency, intellectual property, equity, information or other types of digital assets - making blockchain a general purpose technology that can be used to create novel types of digital platforms.
-The resulting marketplaces challenge the existing revenue models of incumbents, and open opportunities for new approaches to startup fundraising, the provision of public goods and software protocols, auctions and reputation systems.
+The second one to the ability to bootstrap and operate a marketplace without the need for a traditional intermediary: When combined with a native token (as in Bitcoin and Ethereum), a blockchain allows a decentralized network of economic agents to agree, at regular intervals, about the true state of shared data.
+This shared data can represent exchanges of currency, intellectual property, equity, information or other types of contracts and digital assets - making blockchain a general purpose technology that can be used to trade scarce, digital property rights and create novel types of digital platforms.
+The resulting marketplaces are characterized by increased competition, lower barriers to entry and innovation, lower privacy and censorship risk, and allow participants within the same ecosystem to make investments to support and operate shared infrastructure without assigning market power to a platform operator.
+They also challenge the existing revenue models and accumulated knowledge and resources of incumbents, and open opportunities for new approaches to startup fundraising, the provision of public goods and software protocols, data ownership and licensing, auctions and reputation systems.

 Disclosure Rules and Declared Essential PatenTS